IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-05-03-on-being-overwhelmed.md

 Making stuff is how you get better, so just build websites said Chris Coyier.
 Don’t get me wrong, what you use to build sites is important, and you should feel comfortable with it, but it’s even more important to build things and improve on your skills.
 This is how you get better.

-I would like to be in a team like <a class="link link--special" href="https://twitter.com/gdndevelopers">Guardian Developers</a>.
+I would like to be in a team like <a class="link link--special" href="https://twitter.com/gdndevelopers" target="_blank" rel="noopener">Guardian Developers</a>.
 So I've started recreating The Times.
 Recreate old printed layouts or at least try it.
 Sometimes printed layouts can't be replicated via CSS.

 Things are always going to change and that's fantastic news for our industry.
 Keep up to date and don't let your anxiety kill you.
 Keep your ear to the ground, try whatever new technology comes and just build websites.

 ## Newsletters

-Subscribe to weekly <a class="link link--special" href="/resources/#newsletters">newsletters</a> and keep reading about new topics in the industry.
+Subscribe to weekly <a class="link link--special" href="/resources/#newsletters" target="_blank" rel="noopener">newsletters</a> and keep reading about new topics in the industry.

 ## Recreate